 The question of segmentation with detecting breaks and way points was a major issue.
 A “break” has to be defined for each activity.
 On this base several approaches could be used and combined to develop algorithms: e.g. low velocity, small movement radius, large angle of sequent segments.
 Another approach is the use of point density.
 There have been developed several algorithms to find solutions for this question.

 On the base of the segmentation of the tracks diverse interesting computations were presented.
-One special idea was the calculation of destination probability matrices, which can be applied for definition of agents in an agent based model.
+One special idea was the calculation of destination probability matrices (origo vs. destinations), which can be applied for definition of agents in an agent based model.

 Finally we would like to thank all the participants for their valuable contributions and fruitful discussions which will help us to tackle the next challenges in the mafreina project.
-Additionally we would like to express our gratitude to the chair of the MOVE cost action Rob Weibel and his team for providing us this platform and for their support.
+Additionally we would like to express our gratitude to the chair of the MOVE cost action Professor Rob Weibel and his team for providing the platform and for their support.

-Hans Skov-Petersen (Univ. of Copenhagen), Reto Rupf (Zurich Univ. of Applied Sciences), organizers